 Complainants must provide specific information such as names, dates, places, and supporting documentation to assist the relevant Accrediting Entity determine whether the ASP’s or supervised provider’s actions may raise an issue of compliance with the Convention, the IAA, UAA, or its implementing regulations.

-The Complaint Registry will automatically forward complaints to the Accrediting Entity with jurisdiction over accrediting, approving, monitoring, and overseeing the ASP.
-Upon receiving the complaint, the Accrediting Entity will contact the complainant for further information and to provide any instructions regarding next steps.
+Once the complaint is received, the Accrediting Entity with jurisdiction over accrediting, approving, monitoring, and overseeing the ASP, will contact the complainant for further information and to provide any instructions regarding next steps.

 Each Accrediting Entity maintains its complaints policy and procedures on its website: